310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% bubble Kanata past %}
 i am sorry! i am just so happy, and feeling tingly…♪

-hehe. if it is what you Wish, i will not laugh.
+fufu. if it is what you Wish, i will not laugh.
 {% endbubble %}

 {% bubble Chiaki pastworried %}